Peacock Performing Arts Center: History

 The theatre's first show was The Curious Savage by the Licklog Players on June 6, 1986.
 The play, about an old wealthy woman who gave away money to folks with crazy dreams, was dedicated to Lidseen.
 Lidseen was seriously ill at the time of the theatre's opening and died January 7, 1987, before she was able to see a production there.
 Her ghost is said to haunt the theatre.
 At its opening the theatre was described by the Asheville Citizen-Times as the "fanciest community theater west of Asheville" with a "21st century design" and a "first-rate stage."
 Lidseen raised peafowl on her property and the building was named after her favorite animal.
 The seats were upholstered in peacock blue, feathers adorn the interior, and a stained glass peacock looks over the lobby.
 At completion, the theatre was one of the largest inhabitable structures in the county.

 The Licklog Players staged around eight plays each season at the theatre.
 A dance studio and costume shop occupied the top floor.
 A weeklong summer youth theatre camp, Peacock Pride, operated by the 1990s.
 By 2007, the building was threatened by debt and deterioration.
 Padgett & Freeman Architects designed plans in 2008 to construct an annex on the southwest side of the building to house a black box theatre, but it was not constructed.
 The Lilith Lidseen Performing Arts Association was founded in 2007 and raised $800,000 to buy the playhouse in 2009 and renovate it.
 After performing more than 100 plays at the venue, the Licklog Players moved to a strip mall and closed down following their 2014 season.
 The LLPAA diversified the range of content staged at the venue, adding concerts, dance classes, and writer events year-round in addition to staging three plays, a musical, and kids camps each season.
 The LLPAA began selling concessions and alcohol at the theatre for the first time.
 The Peacock's roof was repaired in 2024, but a replacement is still needed.
 The venue's restrooms were renovated in early 2025 to be ADA compliant.
+In 2026, the Peacock named its stage in honor of Laurel Adams, who started directing at the venue in 1998.
+She was named artistic director in 2012.

 The venue remains the only purpose-built community theatre in the region west of Franklin, North Carolina.